 One of the best views you can enjoy is from Scaliger Castle.
 Wander through the pretty castles and enjoy the picturesque views.
 But Malcesine is not only about the old town.
 It is also a watersport lover´s dream.

-- Head to Mount Baldo (either hike up or take the cable car; a return ticket is about 22€)
+- Head to Mount Baldo.
+You can either hike up or take the cable car; a return ticket is about 22€.

 - Stroll the old town and explore the pretty buildings and walk the narrow streets.

 - Enjoy a drink at the “harbor” – you can choose from one of the numerous cafes.

 - Visit Scaliger Castle for the views.
 The entrance fee of 6€ is worth it.

-- The Hotel Castello Lake Front hotel looks great – the 4-star property is centrally located and you have free parking.
+- The Hotel Castello Lake Front hotel looks great.
+The 4-star property is centrally located, and you have free parking.
 Check out the rates for the hotel.

-- A more budget-friendly hotel is the Hotel Garni Selene – it is not directly in the town center but might be a perfect choice if you do not want to be where the crowds are.
+- A more budget-friendly hotel is the Hotel Garni Selene.
+It is not directly in the town center but might be a perfect choice if you do not want to be where the crowds are.
 Check out rates here.

 5 Days in Lake Garda